logan-robbins/quadracode/README.md

 ### Context Engineering Node

-Every orchestrator turn traverses an opt-in context engineering pipeline:
+Every orchestrator turn traverses an opt-in context engineering pipeline that uses a **dual-layer strategy** to manage both conversation history and engineered context segments separately.

+1.  **`context_pre`** scores the active state and manages both context layers:
+    - **Conversation History**: If message tokens exceed their configured budget (`QUADRACODE_MESSAGE_BUDGET_RATIO`), it triggers a "summarize and trim" operation, retaining the last `QUADRACODE_MESSAGE_RETENTION_COUNT` messages and compressing the rest into a summary.
+    - **Engineered Segments**: If quality dips or the window overflows, it runs the `ContextCurator` to prune, compress, or externalize segments like tool outputs and search results.
-1. **`context_pre`** scores the active state, runs the MemAct curator when quality dips or the window overflows, and pushes just-in-time context via the progressive loader.
+    - It also pushes just-in-time context via the progressive loader.
-2. **`context_governor`** (LLM-backed) reviews the latest state, plans retain/compress/summarize/externalize/discard operations, and hands the driver a goal-aware prompt outline.
+2. **`context_governor`** (LLM-backed) reviews the latest state, plans retain/compress/summarize/externalize/discard operations for engineered segments, and hands the driver a goal-aware prompt outline.
 3. **`driver` / tools** execute with the trimmed, skill-aware context; tool responses flow back into the working set automatically.
-4. **`context_post`** reflects on the turn, updates the evolving playbook, appends curation rules, and checkpoints if needed.
-5. **`context_tool`** captures each tool output, evaluates relevance, and—when payloads are large—invokes the reducer to summarise them.

 The reducer uses Anthropic’s Claude Haiku by default (configurable via `ContextEngineConfig.reducer_model`) to map/reduce long blobs into concise summaries while embedding a `restorable_reference`.
 The progressive loader now includes a **skills catalog** that stages SKILL.md metadata, loads full skill content on demand, and queues linked references for future turns.
 Tool outputs are captured automatically, externalized segments can be persisted to disk via `externalize_write_enabled`, and each stage emits structured metrics that feed the Streamlit dashboard and the e2e logs.